Greg Brown (folk musician): Career

 Performing with Bo Ramsey in Dubuque Iowa in May 2008.

 During the 1980s Brown toured and had recurring performances on A Prairie Home Companion.
 Brown self-published two albums, 44 & 66 and The Iowa Waltz.
-Bob Feldman and Susan Ode founded the record company called Red House Records after producing a sold-out concert at the Guthrie Theater in Minneapolis, Minnesota, in 1990.
-Brown became its first recording artist.
-Brown has recorded two dozen albums.
-In 1986 he released an album called Songs of Innocence and of Experience based on poems by William Blake.
+Brown then became the first recording artist on Red House Records, founded by Bob Feldman and Susan Ode after producing a sold-out concert at the Guthrie Theater in Minneapolis, Minnesota, in 1990.
+In 1986, he released an album called Songs of Innocence and of Experience based on poems by William Blake.
 His album One Big Town (1989) won an Indie Award from the National Association of Independent Record Distributors and marked the beginning of Brown's long collaboration with Iowa guitarist Bo Ramsey.

 The Poet Game (1994), his tenth studio album, saw significant international radio play (charting on AAA and topping The Gavin Reports Americana chart), and received a NAIRD Indie award for singer-songwriter Album of the Year.

-The Live One (1995) proved to be a fan favorite capturing the humor, warmth, insights and spirit of his live shows.
-His 1996 release, Further In, topped them all: critics called it a masterpiece and it received a four-star review in Rolling Stone.
-Brown's 1997 release Slant 6 Mind earned him his second Grammy nomination.
+His 1996 album Further In received a four-star review from Rolling Stone, which described it as "a contemplative gem" and a "masterwork".
+Brown's 1997 release Slant 6 Mind earned him a second Grammy nomination.

 1999 brought the re-release of One Night, a live concert recording from October 1983 originally released on the Coffeehouse Extempore label.
 His album Solid Heart CD was recorded in 1999 during a benefit concert.
-Two releases followed in 2000: Over and Under (Trailer Records) and the critically acclaimed Covenant, which won the Association for Independent Music’s award for Best Contemporary Folk Album of 2000.
+Two releases followed in 2000: Over and Under (Trailer Records) and Covenant, which won the Association for Independent Music’s award for Best Contemporary Folk Album of 2000.
 A 2002 tribute album, Going Driftless: An Artist’s Tribute to Greg Brown featured guest vocal performances by Ani DiFranco, Gillian Welch, Shawn Colvin, and his three daughters.

 In 2006 he released The Evening Call, which Acoustic Guitar magazine described as "among Brown's finest work" and which was featured on an episode of NPR's On Point.
 A recording of another benefit concert was recorded and released in 2007 under the name Yellow Dog on the EarthWorks Music label.
 In 2007, Brown was nominated for a Folk Alliance Award.
 In 2010, Brown played Hades on Hadestown, a concept album by Anaïs Mitchell.
 His most recent studio album, Hymns to What Is Left, was released in 2012.

 Brown retired from touring in 2019, although he performed two times in 2023, stating they were his final shows.

 In 2024 he released Ring Around The Moon: A Songbook, a collection of essays, photographs, and sheet music.